NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/users.md

 To see a history of a user's performed skill events please visit ``Project -> Users -> Select a User -> Performed Skills``.

-Project administrators have an ability to remove individual skill events or all of the skill events at once.
+Project administrators have the ability to remove individual skill events or all of the skill events at once.

 * *To delete a single skill event:* click the delete button on the specific skill event row
 * <em>To delete **ALL** skill events</em>: click the `Delete All` button on the top right of the table.